YuzhuoMa97/SPAmix/README.md

 # SPAmix can control for population admixture

-In the SPAmix paper (**A scalable, accurate, and universal analysis framework using individual-level allele frequency for large-scale genetic association studies in an admixed population**), we proposed SPAmix framework that is applicable to admixed populations and can incorporate local ancestry information into analyses.
+In the SPAmix paper (**SPAmix: A scalable, accurate, and universal analysis framework for large-scale genetic association studies in admixed populations**), we proposed SPAmix framework that is applicable to admixed populations and can incorporate local ancestry information into analyses.